Recycling Changes - Glass is back!

 Weekly curbside collection of recyclables is every Wednesday at 7:00 A.M.
 RECYCLING BINS ARE NOT TO BE PLACED OUT TO THE CURB ANY EARLIER THAN 7:00 P.M.
 ON THE EVENING BEFORE COLLECTION AND BINS MUST BE REMOVED BY THE EVENING ON COLLECTION DAY.
 Recycling bins must be at curbside in order for recycling to be picked up.
 Recycling bins and brown grocery type paper bags used to hold paper products are the only containers to be used for the collection of recyclables.
 Plastic bags are not acceptable.
 Residents may place multiple recycling bins by the curb each week.
 The City Office has additional recycling bins available for $10 each (first bin free for newly constructed residences).

 Residents should focus on recycling cardboard, plastic containers #1 & #2, steel and aluminum cans, and paper.
-No plastic bags, no glass, no foam and no pizza boxes.
+No plastic bags, , no foam and no pizza boxes.

 MMWA is pleased to offer a curbside recycling program, but the fact is, there are many items that should not go into your recycling container.
 We know people are enthusiastic about recycling and want to recycle as much as possible, but it is important to follow the list of accepted materials.
 If you are unsure about whether an item is accepted, please call MMWA at (989) 781-9555 for clarification instead of being a “wishful recycler.”
 This is not a complete list of prohibited items, but some of the most common non-recyclables we see in recycling containers include: